Up to 7.5% of all pregnant women may experience a thyroid condition known as postpartum thyroiditis.

 Lastly, it’s also important to track your lab tests over time (with tests at least every 2-3 months) so you can determine if you are actually improving.

-The typical course of postpartum thyroiditis is one that usually resolves by 12 months or so, but what if your symptoms persist beyond that time?
+The typical course of postpartum thyroiditis is one that usually resolves in 12 months or so, but what if your symptoms persist beyond that time?

 Checking your lab tests and monitoring them over this period can help you to determine if indeed you are getting better (or worse) and help you manage your expectations.